Proudly Sponsored by...

 Lou can be found playing at various venues in N.J. and N.Y. area, he performs with a duo, trio, quartet and sometimes a quintet.

-Doc Dosco is a jazz guitarist, composer and audio consultant living in Los Angeles, CA. His website is located at http://www.docdosco.com, where you can find more information on the 'What's Hot in Jazz Guitar' columns, audio clips of Doc's playing, and many additional features.
-Doc endorses Heritage Guitars and also endorses the new Pignose Valve Tube Amps -- great for jazz (and anything else!)
+Doc Dosco is a jazz guitarist, composer and audio consultant living in Los Angeles, CA. His website is located at http://www.docdosco.com, where you can find more information on the ‘What’s Hot in Jazz Guitar’ columns, audio clips of Doc’s playing, and many additional features.
+Doc plays Heritage guitars and endorses the new Pignose Valve Tube Amps — great for jazz (and anything else!)